Enrico39/Reminder-App-Clone/README.md

-# reminder_app
+# Apple Reminders app clone

-Reminder App created for educational purpose using Swift
+Reminders App created for educational purpose using Swift.
+It involve the use of SwiftData and some accessibility features like Voiceover